Crypto Tax Reporting UK 2026 – HMRC Self Assessment Guide

 Import your transactions and get a complete tax report in minutes – no manual spreadsheets needed.

-Start for free →HMRC classifies most cryptocurrency as a capital asset subject to Capital Gains Tax (CGT).
-Frequent trading may be reclassified as trading income subject to Income Tax instead.
+Start for free →HMRC classifies most cryptocurrency as a capital asset subject to Capital Gains Tax.
+The exception: if you're trading with frequency and sophistication, HMRC may reclassify it as trading income subject to Income Tax instead — which could mean a much higher rate.

 CGT Annual Exempt Amount 2025-26

-Each individual has a CGT annual exempt amount of £3,000.
-Gains above this are taxed at 18% (basic rate) or 24% (higher/additional rate).
-Crypto losses can be offset against other capital gains.
+Each individual gets a CGT annual exempt amount of £3,000.
+Gains above that threshold are taxed at 18% (basic rate taxpayers) or 24% (higher and additional rate taxpayers).
+The good news: crypto losses can be offset against other capital gains — including shares, property, anything.

 Section 104 Pool and 30-Day Rule